-Well-being and indoor climate playes a crucial role in our habitat architecture.
+Well-being and indoor climate play a crucial role in our habitat architecture.

 We don't have to go far away to find relevance for these studies.
 Most of us work indoor and we will spend a huge majority of our life inside.
 We strive to find a healthy countermeasures for space and Earth

-The habitat i completely off-grid all of it's power comes from it's solar panels.
+The habitat is completely off-grid; almost all of it's power comes from it's solar panels.
 In an age where energy demands is growing, we are investigating how to create a sustainable house.
-The extreme reality of the arctic or Lunar environment automatically reinforces a zero-waste and efficient cycle.
+The extreme reality of the Arctic or Lunar environment automatically reinforces a zero-waste and efficient cycle.